 Our drivers get on the road as early as 3:00 or 4:00 a.m., so it’s best to place your bin out the night before your scheduled pick-up to avoid a missed collection.
-Leave your bin curbside or nearby where it is visible and accessible from the street, and we’ll come get it on your pick-up day.
+Leave your bin within 10 feet of the curb or another truck-accessible roadway, where it is visible and accessible, and we’ll come get it on your pick-up day.

 Where do our compostables and food scraps go?